DeFi

 When you trade using decentralized tools, your onchain activity is public moments before it is executed.
 If another trade moves the market right before your trade executes, it can increase the cost of your trade up to your slippage tolerance, leaving you paying more - that’s front-running.
 When it is coordinated with a sell order immediately after, it’s a sandwich attack.

 Using Matcha, you can avoid sandwich attacks altogether.
-Sandwich attack protection is part of the experience when you trade using Matcha Auto, with the 0x TxRelay API preventing front-running and sandwich attacks through its MEV protection solution.
+Sandwich attack protection is part of the experience when you trade using Matcha Auto, with the 0x Gasless API preventing front-running and sandwich attacks through its MEV protection solution.

 What are sandwich attacks?